mbtaPredict/Main/README.md

 ```
 If you are not in Ununtu, or have problems with the download, further download instructions can be found on [matplotlib.org](http://matplotlib.org/users/installing.html)

-*ipython*: if you are in Ubuntu, type the following command into terminal:
+*IPython*: if you are in Ubuntu, type the following command into terminal:
 ```
 pip install "ipython[all]"
 ```
 If you are not in Ubuntu, or have problems with the download, please see the [ipython website](http://ipython.org/install.html)

+**Formatting Hubway and Weather Data**

+Our programs use large amounts of data that must be formatted correctly before running.
+To set up the data to use when running our programs, run SETUP.py first.
+It is not necessary to format the weather data in order to run the GUI, but it is necessary in order to run the IPython notebook that creates the predictive model.
+Uncomment the part of the code that creates the weather data file in order to correctly format the weather data.

 **Running the GUI**